 Student Union, Room 118 - Joe and Charlene Cole Student Services

-Rose State College is also accredited as a degree-granting institution by the Higher Learning Commission: Commission of the North Central Association of Colleges and Schools.
+Rose State College is also accredited as a degree-granting institution by the Higher Learning Commission and individual programs.

 The Academic Advisement office serves the needs of students who are attending college for the first time, enrolling concurrently while attending high school or are undecided on a major.